 For years the cleaning industry has been characterized by heavy competition.
 In the battle for new customers profit margins became increasingly smaller.
 How can you make the difference now?
-By offering efficiency and transparency, Dirk Tuip, CEO of FacilityApps in Purmerend, explains about these topics in an interview in OSB Cleaning Magazine.
+By offering efficiency and transparency.
+Dirk Tuip, CEO of FacilityApps in Purmerend, explains these topics in an interview in OSB Cleaning Magazine.

 Dirk Tuip knows the cleaning industry very well.
 He once started a holiday job as a cleaner at Succes in Volendam and subsequently gained wide experience with calculation, tenders, marketing and commerce.
 More than five years ago, he started working with two partners, tailor-made software company FacilityApps.
 The focus was originally on the development of an app for cleaning company Succes.
 But other companies also showed interest.
 FacilityApps now works for cleaning companies, green management and facility management.
 FacilityApps is one of the market leaders in the cleaning and green management sectors.